 How Do I Only Allow My Friends to Access My Server?

-Setting up a whitelist on your Minecraft server is the easiest way to manage player access to it.
-Alternatively, you can choose not to port forward the default Minecraft port and only share the server IP address with friends in private.
-This way, only players with the IP address will be able to join the server.
+Setting up a whitelist on your Minecraft server is the easiest way to manage access.
+You can also choose not to port forward the default Minecraft port.
+Only share the server IP address with friends in private, so that only players with the IP address can join the server.

 How Do I Protect My Minecraft Server Against DDoS Attacks?